Modulos/data_copilot/README.rst

 Database
 --------

-DataCopilot uses PostgreSQL as its database.
+Data Copilot uses PostgreSQL as its database.
 This provides a robust and scalable solution for data management.

 The default environment variables for connecting to the PostgreSQL database are: